BR0kEN-/cikit/docs/project/env-config/README.md

 # Shippable environment configuration

-After execution `vagrant up` or `vagrant provision` in the root directory of project will be created/updated the `.env-config.yml` file, which will contain all configuration you made.
+The `.cikit/environment.yml` will be created, after running the `vagrant up` or `vagrant provision`, with all configuration you made.
 Launching the `cikit provision --limit=<HOST>` will not ask you anything, because configuration will be taken from that file.
 But if you want to override, just pass the options as command line arguments.

 ```shell
 cikit provision --limit=<HOST> \